Spain Entry Requirements

 Prohibited Items

-- Counterfeit goods - illegal and subject to seizure
+- Counterfeit goods and pirated merchandise, subject to seizure and fines

 Restricted Items